 What the Workflow Process Looks Like

-Idea generation is on our side, says Lebied.
+Idea generation is on our side, says Sandra.
 We submit the topic idea that we have validated internally with the specific keywords that we would like to see implemented.
 She adds, It’s really a very general outline, and from that, the writers are able to research and write an article on their own.
-Then, all they have to do is review the completed piece.
+Then, all she has to do is review the completed piece.

-The work is very efficient, Lebied adds.
+The work is very efficient, Sandra adds.
 Communication is very smooth, she also notes, referencing the ease of communication with Content Pros’ writers, editors, and other staff.

-It’s easy to get in touch with Content Pros, says Lebied, and the staff stays in close communication with her and.
-When she and have feedback about a piece, the team addresses it quickly.
+It’s easy to get in touch with Content Pros, says Sandra, and the staff stays in close communication with her and Heiko.
+When they have feedback about a piece, the team addresses it quickly.
 Any necessary revisions are done immediately, she emphasizes.
-Content Pros user-friendly platform works much better than email, notes.
-While an email thread can be hard to follow and makes it difficult to visualize what stage the project is at, CP’s platform lets anyone know at a glance who is working on blog content creation, review, or revisions.
+Content Pros’s user-friendly platform works much better than email, notes Sandra.
+While an email thread can be hard to follow and makes it difficult to visualize what stage the project is at, Content Pros’s platform lets anyone know at a glance who is working on content creation, review, or revisions.

-Many organizations seek to generate quick bursts of traffic on their blog by writing about trending topics, notes.
+Many organizations seek to generate quick bursts of traffic on their website by writing about trending topics in their blog, notes Heiko.
 However, generating one-time traffic doesn’t turn a blog into a resource for a particular community, he stresses.

 “Our strategy is looking more long-term,” he emphasizes.
 “Our purpose was never to create blog content that gets one-time high traffic.”
 With every post, they aim to build on what they’ve already created rather than sharing a series of trending posts that become irrelevant in a couple of weeks.
-They aim to achieve steadily growing, long-term traffic for every post on their blog.
 “We always focus more on long-term rankings,” he says.
 “It usually takes two to four months for the blog post to get the organic traffic we’ve planned for.”

-They typically share their content (in full or in part) through the following sources:
+datapine typically shares their content (in full or in part) through the following sources: